dadebulba/services-api/README.md

 ## Testing

-Since the APIs are simple CRUD, I decided to not proceed with unit/integration tests since I prefer to dedicate time for testing business logic that has an higher impact on customer experience.
+Since the APIs are simple CRUD, I decided not to proceed with unit/integration tests.
+When addressing a new feature/project I prefer to dedicate time to test business logic that has a higher impact on customer experience.
 However as a testing plan, some E2E tests can be performed using [Insomnia automated testing](https://insomnia.rest/product/automated-testing)

+## Tech Stack
+The project was developed using the following tech stack:
+- Postgres v12
+- Node.js v16
+- Nest.js v6.10
+- TypeORM v0.2
+- TypeScript
+- Docker